syllerim/nodepop/README.md

 - `sudo npm start` – Start the server by default on development env.

 ## Production Usage
-The Nodepop Application is hosted on the server `nodepop.syllerim.com`
+The Nodepop Application is hosted on the subdomain `nodepop.syllerim.com`, under the domain:

+`IP: 13.59.209.185`

+`syllerim.com`

+`www.syllerim.com`

 #### Endpoints
+This is the list of endpoints the user have access:

 - Create User
 - Autenticate user